chrisvalmonte/concentration/README.md

 ## Game Functionality

-The goal of this project is to recreate the real-life game.
-There are a couple of interactions that I will handle:
+The goal of this project was to recreate the real-life game.
+There are a couple of interactions that I handled:

 * Flipping cards
 * What happens when cards match